News

 COVID-19 Research & Outbreak Mitigation

 Refer to the Wikipedia article 2019–20 coronavirus pandemic or the World Health Organization’s situation reports for most recent reported case information.
-Protect yourself and others from infection by following these suggestions: Handwashing Respiratory hygiene Self-isolation and self-quarantine Social distancing Contribute to vaccine research (see below) Stay calm and wash your hands.
-In between, check […]
+Protect yourself and […]

 Open Science Online Training package for African scientists